fenago/tableau-intermediate/lab-guides/md/Lab_5.md

 #### Getting ready

-To follow the steps outlined in this recipe, connect to the `Bread_basket.csv` dataset, and open a new blank worksheet.
+To follow the steps outlined In this lab, connect to the `Bread_basket.csv` dataset, and open a new blank worksheet.